aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 service.
 The Jobs service helps with defining a set of remote operations that can be sent to and run on one or more devices connected to AWS IoT.

-The Jobs service client provides API similar to API provided by [Client for Device Shadow Service](https://quip-amazon.com/7xh6AUyIo2Dv#temp:C:QIA607b5795662745beb0e5f99a0).
+The Jobs service client provides API similar to API provided by [Client for AWS IoT Device Shadow](#client-for-device-shadow-service).
 First, you subscribe to special topics to get data and feedback from a service.
 The service client provides API for that.
 After subscribing to all the required topics, the service client can start interacting with the server, for example, update the status or request for data.
 These actions are also performed via client API calls.